daniahsn/Snake/README.md

 This modular design makes it easier to test classes in isolation and ensures correctness of individual components.

+## 🧑‍💻 Acknowledgements

+Developed for **CIS 1200: Programming Languages and Techniques**, University of Pennsylvania.

 ## 🌐 External Resources